objektwerks/store/README.md

 Store
 =====
->Virtual store simulation with products, catalog, discounts, cart, store and shoppers using Scala 3.
+>Store simulation with products, catalog, discounts, cart, store and shoppers using Scala 3.

 Build
 -----